Rutuparna Rout • December 17, 2025

 2. Spend under management

 This shows how well the company manages total spending through its procurement process.
 Basically, this doesn’t just cover order costs but shows how much the company has spent during the whole cycle.
-Here, higher numbers mean you have better control over costs and contracts.
+Here, higher numbers indicate better control over costs and contracts.

 3. Vendor performance rates

-In procurement performance management, it’s important to check how often your suppliers deliver goods on time, whether they meet quality standards, and how fast they respond to requests.
-Always remember, if your suppliers are reliable, they’ll make sure the whole process is smooth.
+In procurement performance management, it’s essential to check how often your suppliers deliver goods on time, whether they meet quality standards, and how fast they respond to requests.
+Always remember: if your suppliers are reliable, the whole process will be smooth.

 4. The total buying cycle length

-Just like the total procurement cycle cost, the length of the buying process is measured, too.
+Just as the total procurement cycle cost is measured, the length of the buying process is measured, too.
 This starts when you place an order and ends when you’ve received all the goods.
 In this area, shorter times mean you’re able to wrap up fast and aren’t interrupted by delays.

 5. Contracts followed

 This KPI shows how compliant suppliers are with the agreed-upon contract terms, prices, and delivery dates.
-The higher the compliance rates, the better it is, as that shows that supplier communication is good and there aren’t many problems.
+The higher the compliance rates, the better, as that shows supplier communication is good and there aren’t many problems.

 6. Order accuracy